 Here are three steps that will get you on your way.

 Step 1.
 Get on the right road

 A dream is just a destination stop on your road map towards your purpose.
 A dream puts an identifying mark that indicates the direction in which you want to travel.
-It helps you get started and can alert you when you veer off the right trail.
+It helps you get started and alerts you when you veer off the right trail.
 You gotta get on the right road.

 I became well known in my area of work in the child care industry.
 I liked my job and enjoyed speaking and teaching people who were like-minded.
-The problem was, it was the wrong road to my purpose.
+The problem was it was the wrong road to my purpose.
 My dream is to become a writer.
 So, I had to get off that road and start walking up the one that would lead me where I wanted to go.